Appointment with Danger (1950)

 ralphy-byrd-dick-tracy

-Dick Tracy Meets Gruesome (1947) is one of the final entries (affiliate link) in “B” film series.
+Dick Tracy Meets Gruesome (1947) is the final entry in “B” film series.
 RKO Pictures took the series over from Republic Pictures, who released the original Dick Tracy serials in the late 1930s and early 1940s.
 RKO Pictures released the film to theaters on September 26, 1947.
-RKO brought Boris Karloff in to play Gruesome, one
+RKO brought Boris Karloff in to play Gruesome, one of Dick Tracy’s arch

 Share